On the numerical approximation of $p$-Biharmonic and $\infty$-Biharmonic functions: Approximation via the -Bilaplacian

-\begin{Rem}[uniqueness of ``weak'' solutions to the $\infty$-Bilaplacian] Theorem \ref{the:ptoinf} only guarantees convergence to a candidate $\infty$-Harmonic function.
-If $d > 1$ it is not known if the limiting problem
+\begin{Rem}[Convergence to ``weak'' solutions to the $\infty$-Bilaplacian] Theorem \ref{the:ptoinf} guarantees convergence to a candidate $\infty$-Harmonic function.
+The correct notion of weak solution to the limiting problem

-has a unique solution.
-Hence, Theorem \ref{the:ptoinf} only guarantees convergence to some candidate $\infty$-Biharmonic function.
-If $d=1$ the problem reduces to

-It has been shown that for this case there is a unique $\mathcal D$-solution \cite{KatzourakisPryer:2016}.
-The solution is interpreted in a weak sense and is the only candidate $\infty$-Harmonic function.
-This means for $d=1$ that Theorem \ref{the:ptoinf} guarantees convergence of the sequence of $p$-Biharmonic functions to the unique $\infty$-Biharmonic function.
-(However, in an upcoming paper of the first author with R.\ Moser it will be shown that uniqueness of $\mathcal{D}$-solutions for \eqref{2.59} indeed holds in all dimensions.
-Notwithstanding, herein we do not attempt to study this problem further and we leave the case $d>1$ of \eqref{2.59} for future work.) \end{Rem}
+is that of $\mathcal D$-solutions \cite{KatzourakisPryer:2018b,KatzourakisMoser:2018}.
+The solution is probabilistic in nature and interpreted in a weak sense.
+It is the only candidate $\infty$-Biharmonic function which means Theorem \ref{the:ptoinf} guarantees convergence of the sequence of $p$-Biharmonic functions to the unique $\infty$-Biharmonic $\mathcal D$-solution. \end{Rem}